BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:4.875in;height:3.42538in"
 alt="A picture containing text, person, orange Description automatically generated" />

-That’s all we can do right now, so head back to the GDC Tournament Stadium and board the ship.
+That's all we can do right now, so head back to the GDC Tournament Stadium and board the ship.

-## Nastasia’s Ship
+## Nastasia's Ship

-Talk to the group in the meeting room of Nastasia’s ship.
+Talk to the group in the meeting room of Nastasia's ship.

 Relationship Point Choices:
 - Fine...
 (Ren +1, Aelita +1)